solblack/gueno-challenge/README.md

 # front-end-app

+IMPORTANT: this Angular project requires a minimum Node.js version of either v10.13 or v12.0 to run.

 Front-end app made using Angular Framework for Gueno Challenge

 -   Run "npm install" or "npm i" to install dependencies

+-   Create a file called environment.ts inside the environment folder (located in the path /front-end-app/src) and paste the content you will find inside the file environment.dev.ts in the same folder.

 -   Run "npm start"